plafue/cucumber-confluence/README.md

 The aim of this project is to provide a set of tools to automate tasks that involve gherkin/cucumber Feature files as an output and Confluence as a consumer of this output.

-At the moment there is the posibility to transform feature files to confluence markup through a command line interface.
+At the moment there is the posibility to transform feature files to confluence markup through a command line interface or a maven plugin.

 <pre>
 # java -jar cucumber-confluence-cli-1.0-SNAPSHOT.jar